natsukiromero/beng183_final/final.md

 Slides 2-3

 ## 35.2 QC Report Analysis Modules<a name="352"></a>
+fastqc generates a final report in a .html file, which can be opened with any browser.
+Looking through this report, we can read the analysis modules and their metrics to assess the quality of our sequencing data.

+The report starts with a summary of the modules, each with an icon to represent their status as “PASS,” “WARNING,” or “FAIL.”
+The “WARNING” and “FAIL” flags are not meant to be taken at face value, rather noted as a sign to take a closer look at that module.

 ### 1) Basic Statistics<a name="3521"></a>
 ### 2) Per Base Sequence Quality<a name="3522"></a>